 For unclogging bath drains, you may wish to use a long metal hook to fish out any hair that had been stuck in the drain.

-Caustic soda – when nothing else works, I revert to caustic soda (also known as lye and used in soap-making).
-It’s an extremely corrosive substance, so be careful.
-Pour about 1\3 cup down a clogged drain and top off with a kettle of hot water.
+Caustic soda.
+When nothing else works, I revert to caustic soda (also known as lye and used in soap-making).
+It’s an extremely corrosive substance, so be careful and wear protective gear.
+Pour about 1/3 cup down a clogged drain and top off with a kettle of hot water.
 Back off to avoid toxic fumes and check the result once the reaction cools off.
 This has never failed us yet.

 Image source: Creative Commons